Buildooor Research Brief -- May 2026

 This framework is an inference synthesized from official product, pricing, and deprecation behavior across OpenAI and Anthropic.

-The key consequence is that the middle of the market is under chronic pressure.
+The middle of the market is under chronic pressure.
 Thin wrappers, prompt packs presented as products, and single-feature assistants can absolutely make money.
 But they should increasingly be treated as short-window edges, not as default forever-businesses.
 Their function is to exploit a temporary inefficiency, capture cashflow and telemetry, and either graduate into a deeper workflow layer or be retired without drama.

 This is where the "mini capitulations then value extractions" intuition becomes precise.
 A new model or feature compresses a downstream market; downstream products capitulate on price or narrative; the lab later captures more of the remaining surplus through premium reasoning tiers, enterprise security, API volume, credits, or first-party product expansion.
-That is not a one-off event.
-It is becoming the standard rhythm.
+This cycle is becoming the standard rhythm.

 8. Builders Need to Price for Clock Speed, Not for Hope

-The practical response is not nihilism.
-It is better asset classification.
+Better asset classification beats nihilism.
 If a product sits close to raw model capability, assume a short half-life and price for rapid payback.
 If a product owns workflow state, approvals, memory, routing, distribution, or human accountability, the cycle may be survivable or even beneficial because better models increase throughput rather than erasing the value.

 Table 8.
 Survival by Distance From the Raw Model